Joshisubhash/verilogproblems/day-19/all_results.md

 This document shows the waveform results and brief explanations of moore model with overlapping and non-overlapping
 ---

-## ✅ Day 18 - moore model with overlapping and non-overlapping
+## ✅ Day 18 - moore model with overlapping and non-overlapping for sequence 1101

  ###non-overlapping